-To-do lists can be a helpful tool or a form of self torture.
-They can aid our productivity or be so overwhelming that we completely shut down.
-How do we take the to-do list from overwhelming torture device to productivity tool?
+How do we take the to-do list from torture device to productivity tool?
 How do we write a better to-do list?
 It’s not as difficult as you might think.
-Here’s how to write a better to-do list and actually get your to-do’s done!
+Here are 7 tips that will help you to write a better to-do list and actually get your tasks DONE!

 #1 Prioritize Like Crazy